sschmeier/genomics/source/ngs-orthology/index.rst

-Append the fasta file of your yeast sequence to this file, using whatever set of commands you wish/know.
+Append the fasta file of your E. coli gene to this file, using whatever set of commands you wish/know.
 For example:

 .. code:: sh